w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 ## Topic

-I hope to lead discussions on **creating a virtuous cycle ecosystem for privacy**, which falls under the proposed scope - **permission transparency, accountability, and control**.
+I hope to lead discussions on **creating a virtuous cycle ecosystem for privacy**.
+Namely, can we enable a new ecosystem where building trustworthy systems is rewarded, and developers compete to guarantee greater user protection, not less.
+This discussion falls under the proposed scope - **permission transparency, accountability, and control**.

 My position statement has three key ideas.

 - First, future developers should collect users' data on a **need-to-know** basis and implement it in a **transparent** and **structured** manner.